 Nonetheless, a small mirror where there’s not much wall space can provide enough reflection to brighten up the room.
 If possible, you can add a few small mirrors.
 They allow light to reflect off more surfaces to expand the visual space.

-Updating your lighting fixtures can help the small bathroom feel bigger.
+Updating your lighting fixtures can help the small bathroom feel bigger, especially if you’re on a budget.
 Suspended ceiling fixtures call attention to the room’s smallness.
 Another issue is dull or limited lighting; it makes the bathroom feel tight and cramped.
 To address the space issue from this perspective, try the following:

 - Backlit mirror: Provides more light to reflect, not to mention improves visibility.

 - Recessed lighting: The lights are recessed into the ceiling, so take up no space.

 - Skylight: Delivers natural light directly from above.

 - Colorful bulbs: Are unique and save on paint.

 To maximize available natural light, don’t block any windows.
 Shower curtains can prevent light from getting through as well.
 This is one reason to install clear glass doors.

 Color is an important consideration in a small bathroom.
 Light colors are best.
 Your color scheme should be mainly monochromatic and avoid dark colors and starkly contrasting hues.
 If you have a white trim, you can add more color if you want; some popular choices include warm white, icy blue, and seafoam green.
 You also want to go with a lighter crown molding that matches the ceiling.
 If reflecting more light is the goal, choose high-gloss paint, which can amplify what little natural lighting is available.